Class Matters - 'Making art costs money and other myths'

-Conference at the Glasgow School of Art, 2023.
+Paper for conference at the Glasgow School of Art, 2023.

 A one-day event exploring creativity and class organised by Fine Art Critical Studies (FACS) at The Glasgow School of Art.
 Artists, theorists and writers consider how class informs and impacts contemporary art in terms of class matters (ideologically) and the matter of class (materiality).
-With contributions from:

 ASSET ARREST and the Ungating of Community